 And yet there ought not to be any doubt.
-We have seen in the Dorian Chivalry that whatever elements of religion, of morality, of patriotism there were about it, they were brought to a focus by the personal relation-in that case the love of a man for the youth that fought at his side; or rather their mutual love for each other.
-It was love that gave life and actuality to the ideal-for the youth to see the glory of Knighthood in the man, for the man to train the youth into an embodiment of his vision.
-And in the Chivalry of Mediaeval Europe it was much the same: only there the love was that of a Knight for his Lady-or their mutual love of each other; the lady to hold out an image and a symbol of perfection, and the knight to make himself worthy at every point of the light in his lady's eyes-for her sake to care more for his honour than his life.
-Probably wherever there has been a great and inspiring many disguises and in constant peril of their lives they wandered far and passed through many adventures, till at last they died together in a wild country in the North of Japan.
+We have seen in the Dorian Chivalry that whatever elements of religion, of morality, of patriotism there were about it, they were brought to a focus by the personal relation--in that case the love of a man for the youth that fought at his side; or rather their mutual love for each other.
+It was love that gave life and actuality to the ideal--for the youth to see the glory of Knighthood in the man, for the man to train the youth into an embodiment of his vision.
+And in the Chivalry of Mediaeval Europe it was much the same: only there the love was that of a Knight for his Lady--or their mutual love of each other; the lady to hold out an image and a symbol of perfection, and the knight to make himself worthy at every point of the light in his lady's eyes--for her sake to care more for his honour than his life.
+Probably wherever there has been a great and inspiring ideal of this kind actually moving among a people, there has lain at or very near the root of it that wonderful